Michael2109/cobalt/README.md

     if (block.getClosingCode != null && block.getClosingCode != "") p(block.getClosingCode)
   }
 ```
+##Bytecode
+Bytecode is generated using ASM.

+##Opening the project
+#####IntelliJ
+File->New->Project from version control->GitHub
+Git Repository URL (The project repository URL)
+Parent Directory (Where you would like to store the project)
+Click OK
+Select Gradle on the right panel.
+Press the refresh all Gradle projects button.

-###Running the application.
+##Running the application.
 As program arguments you need the input file and the output file location.
 Remove the file extension like so.
 ```
 "C:\Users\Michael\Desktop\JVM Compiler\compiled\MyCode" "C:\Users\Michael\Desktop\JVM Compiler\src\main\java\asm\MyCode"
 ```

-####Bytecode